Wal8800/wal8800.github.io/docs/_posts/2022-06-04-application-indicator-ubuntu.markdown

 To make the markup styling appear on the app indicator menu, one approach is to modify the extension and the dbusmenu library to allow styling to be passed through.
 However, that requires changing multiple components and maintaining these modified libraries.

 Another option is to use [gjs](https://gjs.guide/) to build out the app indicator application from scratch.
-It is a fully featured javascript sdk to build GUI application for GNOME desktop and have amazing support for styling the UI.
-Furthermore, the extension is already built with gjs, this means we can build our own custom application with app indicator icon.
+It is a fully featured javascript sdk for building GNOME desktops GUI application and have amazing support for styling the UI.
+Furthermore, the extension is already built with gjs, this means we can build our own custom app indicator icon application.

 Lastly, we can also use the non-styled app indicator menu to open up a window that allows us to fully customise the style and the content within the window.
 For example, jetbrain's toolbox application have this behaviour.